-NOTE 10 - PAYCHECK PROTECTION PROGRAM (PPP) LOANS
+NOTE 11 - PAYCHECK PROTECTION PROGRAM (PPP) LOANS

-During the year ended March 31, 2021, TA received two loans for \$413,500 and \$390,398 from Pursuit Lending BDC, pursuant to the PPP under Division A, Title 1 of the CARES Act, which was enacted March 27, 2020.

-The PPP Loans, dated May 1, 2020 and February 23, 2021, have a two-year term and bear interest at a rate of 1.0% per annum.
+During the year ended March 31, 2021, TA received two loans for \$413,500 and \$390,397 from Pursuit Lending BDC, pursuant to the PPP under Division A, Title 1 of the CARES Act, which was enacted March 27, 2020.
+The PPP Loans, dated February 23, 2021 and May 1, 2020, have a two-year term and bear interest at a rate of 1.0% per annum.
 Monthly principal and interest payments are deferred for 10 months until the amount of forgiveness determined is remitted to Pursuit Lending BDC, or 10 months after the last day of the covered period, if the Company does not seek forgiveness.
 The PPP loan may be repaid at any time prior to maturity with no prepayment penalties.
 The Promissory Note contains events of default and other provisions customary for a loan of this type.

 Under the terms of the CARES Act, PPP Loan participants can apply for and be granted forgiveness for all or a portion of loans granted under the PPP.
 Under the terms of the PPP, PPP Loans and accrued interest are forgivable, as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
-The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the eight-week period.
-TA intends to use the loan proceeds for purposes consistent with the PPP and anticipates that all or a majority of the loan amount will be forgiven.

 According to the rules of the SBA, TA is required to retain PPP Loan documentation for six years after the date the loan is forgiven or repaid in full, and permit authorized representatives of the SBA, including representatives of its Office of Inspector General, to access such files upon request.
 Should the SBA conduct such a review and reject all or some of the Company's judgments pertaining to satisfying PPP Loan eligibility or forgiveness conditions, the Company may be required to adjust previously reported amounts and disclosures in the financial statements.
-On July 16, 2021, the first loan was completely forgiven by the U.S. Small Business Administration.
-During the fiscal year ended March 31, 2022, the forgiven amount will be recognized in the statement of activities as a gain on debt extinguishment.
+On March 29, 2022, the second loan of \$390,397 was completely forgiven and on July 16, 2021, the first loan of \$413,500 was completely forgiven by the U.S. Small Business Administration.
+During the fiscal year ended March 31, 2022, the debt forgiveness amount of \$803,897 has been recognized in the statement of activities as a gain on debt extinguishment.

-NOTE 11 - CONCENTRATIONS OF CREDIT RISK
+NOTE 12 - CONCENTRATIONS OF CREDIT RISK